KotatsuApp/Kotatsu/README.md

 ### Main Features

 * Online [manga catalogues](https://github.com/KotatsuApp/kotatsu-parsers)
-* Search manga by name and genres
+* Search manga by name, genres, and more filters
 * Reading history and bookmarks
-* Favourites organized by user-defined categories
+* Favorites organized by user-defined categories
 * Downloading manga and reading it offline.
 Third-party CBZ archives also supported
 * Tablet-optimized Material You UI
-* Standard and Webtoon-optimized reader
+* Standard and Webtoon-optimized customizable reader
 * Notifications about new chapters with updates feed
 * Integration with manga tracking services: Shikimori, AniList, MyAnimeList, Kitsu
-* Password/fingerprint protect access to the app
+* Password/fingerprint-protected access to the app
-* History and favourites [synchronization](https://github.com/KotatsuApp/kotatsu-syncserver) across devices

 ### Screenshots